HPCarey/trekkers/TESTING.md

 <details>
 <summary>👇</summary>

-The User Stories and features were continuously tested during development and this testing was documented here and with screenshots of the features from the deployed site.
+The User Stories and features were continuously tested during development and this testing is documented here with screenshots of the features from the deployed site.

 ### Epic 1: Authentication